naston70/jeremys-it-lab/Practice-Questions/sybex-ccna/1.Network-Fundamentals/network-fundamentals.md

 D. BaaS

 A: - C, its an example of a Software as a Service model.
 The cloud provider is responsible for the delivery of the software, maintenance of the OS and the maintenance of the hardware.

+65. A hosted environment that allows you to write and run programs is an example of which cloud model?
+A. PaaS
+B. IaaS
+C. SaaS
+D. BaaS

+A: - A, a hosted service that allows you to develop upon it is an example of the Platform as model.
+The cloud provider is responsible for the delivery of APIs that developers use to create programs.

+66. Which cloud connectivity method allows for seamless transition between public clouds?
+A. MPLS VPN
+B. Internet VPN
+C. Intercloud exchange
+D. Private WAN

+A: - C, an Intercloud exchange is a service that connects multiple public clouds through a common private WAN connection.
+This allows a network engineer to configure the private WAN once and be able to transition between the public clouds on the service side without reconfiguration of the private WAN.

+67. Which option is not a consideration when converting to an email SaaS application if the majority of users are internal?
+(Choose two.)
+A. Internal bandwidth usage
+B. External bandwidth usage
+C. Location of the users
+D. Branch office connectivity to the Internet

+A: - A & D. Internal bandwidth usage is not a consideration after conversion to an SaaS application.
+External bandwidth should be considered since internal users will access the application through the Internet.
+Location of the users should also be a deciding factor in moving to an SaaS model.

+68. You purchase a VM on a public cloud and plan to create a VPN tunnel to the cloud provider.
+Your IP network is 172.16.0.0/12, and the provider has assigned an IP address in the 10.0.0.0/8 network.
+What virtual network function (VNF) will you need from the provider to communicate with the VM?
+A. Virtual switch
+B. Virtual firewall
+C. Virtual router
+D. Another IP scheme at the provider

+A: - C, A virtual router running static NAT to translate the two different IP networks.
+This type of service is called a virtual network function, or VNF.
+A virtual switch is built into most virtualization platforms, since layer 2 communications are normally required.
+A virtual firewall is a piece of software that allows you to protect your virtualization Infrastructure.

+69. Which protocol would you use to synchronize the VM in the public cloud with an internal time source at your premises?
+A. DNS
+B. rsync
+C. NTP
+D. VPN

+A: - C, Network Time Protocol

+70. Which cable type would you use to connect a switch to a switch?
+- A. Straight-through cable
+- B. Crossover cable
+- C. Rolled cable
+- D. Shielded cable

+A: B, You would use a crossover cable because a switch is a data communications equipment (DCE) Ethernet device.
+When connecting a DCE Ethernet device to another DCE Ethernet device, you would need to cross the connection with a cross over cable.
+Newer switches have medium dependent interface-crossover (MDI-X) capabilities and will automatically switch the cable over of a Straight-through cable is used.
+A Straight-through cable is used to connect a DCE Ethernet device such as a switch to data terminal equipment (DTE) such as a host.

+71. Which fiber optic standard utilizes a 50 micron core?
+A. UTP
+B. Multi-mode
+C. Single-mode
+D. STP

+A: - B, Multi-mode fiber can be either 50 microns or 62.5 microns at its core.
+The maximum distance for a 50 micron fiber is 550 meters utilizing the 1000Base-LX specification.

+72. Which type of cable would be used to connect a computer to a switch for management of the switch?
+A. Straight-through cable
+B. Crossover cable
+C. Rolled cable
+D. Shielded cable

+A: - C, although operation of computers connected to a switch uses a straight-through cable, management via the console port requires a rolled cable.

+73. Which specification for connectivity is currently used in data centers for lower cost and simplicity?
+A. 10GBase-T
+B. 40GBase-T
+C. 10GBase-CX
+D. 100GBase-TX

+A, 10GBase-CX is commonly used in data centers.
+It is referred to by its nickname of Twinax.
+It is a fixed balanced coaxial pair that can be run up to 25 meters.
+10GBase-T is usually category 6 cable that is nominally run up to 55 meters in length to achieve 10 Gb/s speeds.

+74. If you had an existing installation of Cat5e on your campus, what is the highest speed you could run?
+A. 10 Mb/s
+B. 100 Mb/s
+C. 1 Gb/s
+D. 10 Gb/s

+A: - C, Cat5e can support up to 1 Gb/s via the 1000Base-T specification.

+75. Which statement is correct about straight-through cables and crossover cables?

+A. Crossover cables are wired with pins 1 through 8 on one side and 8 through 1 on the other side.
+B. Crossover cables are wired with the 568B specification on both sides.
+C. Straight-through cables are wired with the 568B specification on one side and the 568A specification on the other side.
+D. Crossover cables are wired with the 568B specification on one side and the 568A specification on the other side.

+A: - D, crossover cables are wired with the 568B specification on one side and on the other side the 568A specification is used.
+This change in wiring delivers the TX pair on pins 3 and 6 to the RX pair in pins 1 and 2.
+Straight-through cables are wired with the 568B specification on both sides.

+77. Which device is responsible for adding the label to a MPLS packet?
+A. Customer edge (CE) router
+B. Provider edge (PE) router
+C. Customer premise switch
+D. Label switch routers (LSR)

+A: - B, the Provider Edge (PE) router is responsible for adding the MPLS label to a packet.

+78. What is the term that defines the end of the provider’s responsibility and the beginning of the customer’s responsibility?
+A. CPE
+B. CO
+C. Local loop
+D. Demarc

+A: - D, The demarc or demarcation point, is the end of the providers responsibility for the connection and the point where the customers responsibility begins.
+This point is often a physical location where the provider can test their connection and hand off the service to the customer.

+79. What is the speed of a DS1 connection in North America?

+A. 2.048 Mb/s
+B. 44.736 Mb/s
+C. 1.544 Mb/s
+D. 622.08 Mb/s

+A: - C, The speed of a DS1 connection is 1.544 Mb/s, it is also referred to as a T1 connection.
+European DS1 called an E1 is 2.048 Mb/s.
+80. Which command would you run to diagnose a possible line speed or duplex issue?
+A. Switch#show speed
+B. Switch#show duplex
+C. Switch#show interface status D. Switch#show diagnostics